Knight Foundation COVID-19 Recovery Relief Grants

 - Doing the work described in the application in Tallahassee’s downtown area and surrounding neighborhoods.

 We are unable to make grants to individuals.
 Each applicant must be an organization meeting all of the eligibility requirements set forth above.

 At this time, Knight Foundation is only accepting grant applications for COVID-19 funding, please see above.

 To apply for funding, please submit a Letter of Inquiry which can be accessed from the link below.
 Letters of Inquiry will be accepted on a rolling basis throughout each calendar year.

 All interested applicants must submit a complete Letter of Inquiry electronically via email to firstname.lastname@example.org.
 Once submitted, you will receive a return email acknowledging our receipt.
-If you have any questions, please contact Katrina Rolle at (850) 222-2899 or email@example.com.
+If you have any questions, please contact Laurie Hartsfield Burleson, Sr. Director of Donor Relations at (850) 222-2899 or email@example.com.

 Your organization will receive notification within 60 days as to whether you will be invited to submit a full proposal.
 Actual requirements will be provided after selection and notification.

-PAST KNIGHT FOUNDATION GRANT RECIPIENTS & PROJECT DESCRIPTIONS
+PAST KNIGHT FOUNDATION FUND GRANT RECIPIENTS & PROJECT DESCRIPTIONS

-Please click below to see prior Knight Foundation Fund grant recipients and the projects awarded:
+Please click below to see prior Knight Foundation Fund grant recipients and project descriptions:

 - 2019 Grant Recipients & Project Descriptions